epi2me-labs/modbam2bed/README.md

 The code has not been developed extensively and currently has some limitations:

- * Only 5mC is currently supported as a modified base.
- * All reference positions that are C (on forward or reverse strand) are reported; there's no support for filtering by biologically interesting motifs.
+ * All reference positions that are the canonical base (on forward or reverse strand) equivalent to the modified base under consideration are reported; there's no support for filtering by biologically interesting motifs.
  * No option to combine per-strand counts into a total count (how to do this